azer/indev/README.md

 Create a new "Devfile" *(or Devfile.js, Devfile.coffee)* in your project directory.
 You can code Devfiles in **either JavaScript or CoffeeScript**.

-ShellJS and a file watcher injected by default.
+ShellJS injected by default.
 No need to require anything to start.

 ```coffee
 target 'destination', 'watching-files/lib', 'watching-files/src', ->